-You must demonstrate that you will own at least one-third (33 1/3 per cent) of the business in B.C.
+In general, you must demonstrate that you will own at least one-third (33 1/3 per cent) of the business in B.C.
 If your proposed ownership is less than 33 1/3 per cent, you must make an equity investment of at least \$1 million.